 The timetable is available on the BA International Studies website.

 Lectures are held every week, with the exception of the midterm exam week.
 Weekly lectures will cover issues both inside and outside the readings.

-Written examination with open questions and closed questions (multiple choice).
+Final exam: Written examination with on short essay question and (at most 50%) closed questions (multiple choice).

 To successfully complete the course, please take note of the following: